-The Decatur Artway, a rotating outdoor sculpture gallery, made its debut in 2015.
-Each set of sculptures is on loan for two years, creating a dynamic, rotating collection of public art.
+The Decatur Artway, a rotating outdoor sculpture gallery, made its debut in 2015 with five sculptures on display, and five more are added each year.
+Each set of sculptures is on loan for two years, creating a dynamic rotating collection of public art.
 To get a personal tour of the pieces, with narration provided by the artists, download the free Otocast app from iTunes or Google Play.

 Phase 2 – 2017